Main content

 Biotherm is committed to continually improving the environmental footprint of its products.

-We are part of the EcoBeautyScore Association, a global initiative that has brought together over 70 cosmetics companies & associations to help consumers make more sustainable choices.
+Biotherm joined the EcoBeautyScore Association, a global initiative that has brought together over 70 cosmetics companies & associations to help consumers make more informed choices.
 Thanks to an environmental impact assessment - that is science-based and independently verified - we are able to share with you the environmental performance of your favourite Biotherm products.

 Our product safety is systematically assessed whatever their environmental impact score.